Equal opportunities at IOCB Prague

 Equal Opportunities Officer

 - Blanka Collis, email@example.com, +420 220 183 527

-Overall, the number of men and women at the institute is balanced.
-Of the scientific staff, the proportion of women is marginally lower (45.6%), while on the technical and administrative workforce there are more women than men (59.5%).
-This composition indicates a relatively gender-balanced workforce at IOCB Prague.
+Overall, the number of men and women at the institute remains quite balanced.
+Of the scientific staff, the proportion of women is still marginally lower (46.1%), while in the technical and administrative workforce there are more women than men (59.8%).

 Among scientific staff, the percentage of women decreases as the level of seniority increases.
 The area where there is most scope for improvement is group leaders.